 | Difficulty | Low | Medium |

-| Risk | Low | |
+| Risk | Higher | Low |

 | Requirements | Router with NAT | Router with VPN server |

-| Carrier NAT | does not work (same problem) |
+| Carrier NAT | Does not work | Does not work (same problem) |

-Is port forwarding safe for a tone?
+Is port forwarding safe for a Toon?

-Found via the Show menu → Internet → IP address.
-Usually something like 192.168.1.x.
+You can find this via the View menu → Internet → IP address.
+It’s usually something like 192.168.1.x.

 Lees het origineel in het Nederlands